rootwork/hugo-module-site/README.md

 normally (without importing content from another repo) simply remove this section.

-Note that module-imported content only pulls in items at that address, e.g. static assets like images, if they are stored outside of the content folder, will not be included.

 #### Can I still use `hugo new` to create a post?

 **Sort of.** If you run the command `hugo new foo.md`, for instance, Hugo will